mauricio-camargo/sysgran4/README.md

-# sysgran4
+# sysgran4 (2022)
-Esta é a versão 4 do SysGran,
+Esta é a versão 4 do SysGran, sistema para análises granulométricas.
-Sistema para análises granulométricas